 - You can make the pizza dough by hand, or you can buy some.
 You will find pizza dough in a tin for sale at some supermarkets, but this can heavily depend on where you're living.

 You can find the nutritional information for this tasty slow cooker breakfast pizza right below.
 It’s perfect if you're keeping an eye on your daily intake.
-One thing to keep in mind is that it might be slightly inaccurate as I used an online tool to calculate it.
+One thing to keep in mind is that it might be slightly inaccurate as I used an online tool to calculate the values.

 Pizza in a slow cooker is just one of the many flavor-packed dishes that you’re able to cook up in the slow cooker.
 If you want a pizza styled dish but not an actual pizza, then be sure to check out the slow cooker pepperoni pizza casserole.